gamerelf-lol/pychess_lite/README.md

 game = Engine.new() # Creates a new game.

-game.board # A 1-D array whose elements correspond to the squares on the 8x8 chess board ordered from top-to-bottom, left-to-right. game.legal_moves() # Returns a list of legal moves.
+game.board # A list whose elements correspond to the squares on the 8x8 chess board ordered from top-to-bottom, left-to-right. game.legal_moves() # Returns a list of legal moves.

 move = 'e2e4'